Tractors - Trailers and Wagons

 On this page

-What should you remember to do when using trailers or wagons?
+What precautions should you take when using trailers or wagons?

-- Check the tires on trailers and wagon for proper inflation, damage and wear daily, before loading, and throughout the workday.
+- Check the tires on trailers and wagons for proper inflation, damage and wear daily, before loading, and throughout the workday.

 - Use standard hand signals when someone is helping with hitching.
 Make sure you and the person you are working with have coordinated the signals.